-In order to be fair to all applicants, the council uses a standard method of measuring home to school distance.
+To be fair to all applicants, the council uses a standard method of measuring home to school distance.
 Distance is measured in a straight line in metres using the School Admissions' computerised geographical information system (GIS) and data supplied by Ordnance Survey.
 The starting point of the measurement is a grid reference point within the property that is supplied by Ordnance Survey (the seed point).
-The end point is measured to the nearest named school gate set out in the admission arrangements.
+The end point is measured to the nearest school gate as set out in the admission arrangements.